 And these are not my only projects at the moment.
-There is this blog, of course, which I would like to write for everyday if I had time, as well as a blog where I write to my unborn child every day.
-Then there is the Op-Ed piece on my refusal to wear a neck tie ever again just waiting to be finished, and a couple more that should’ve been started already.
-And if I really had some time, I have a couple children’s books that I could be wrapping up as well as a poetry contest that I had hopes of entering.
+There is this blog, of course, which I would like to write for every day if I had time, as well as a blog where I write to my unborn child every day.
+Then there is the Op-Ed piece on my refusal to wear a necktie ever again just waiting to be finished and a couple more that should’ve been started already.
+And if I really had some time, I have a couple of children’s books that I could be wrapping up as well as a poetry contest that I had hopes of entering.

-Like I said, it’s difficult finding ways to divide my time amongst my many writing interests.
+As I said, it’s difficult finding ways to divide my time among my many writing interests.

-Fortunately, I have a solution which I have always been able to fall back on in times like these:
+Fortunately, I have a solution that I have always been able to fall back on in times like these:

 It’s not always easy, but it helps.